bacriyoung/geoprop/README.md

 ---

-# GeoProp: Geometric-Propagated Pseudo-Label Generation for S3DIS
+# GeoProp: Geometric-Propagated Pseudo-Label Generation

 GeoProp is a multi-stage framework designed for high-fidelity pseudo-label generation in large-scale 3D scenes.
 By integrating decoupled feature learning with geometric post-processing, it generates structured and noise-resistant labels suitable for downstream weakly-supervised learning.